-- 1. General Topics: Many general topics are of broad interest to our members, for example, Comfort, Psychrometrics, Insulation Requirements, Refrigerants, Noise and Vibration, Industry Market Trends, Historical Talks and Weather Data. - 2.
-Specific Topics: Some of these topics include Heating Methods and Equipment, Cooling Methods and Equipment, Refrigeration, Food Freezing Techniques, Fan Design and Performance Pumps, Coil Design and Application Sorbents, Automatic Controls and any other items of equipment, design and applications pertinent to our industry.
+- 1. General Topics: Many general topics are of broad interest to our members, for example, Comfort, Psychrometrics, Insulation Requirements, Refrigerants, Noise and Vibration, Industry Market Trends, Historical Talks and Weather Data. - Specific Topics: Some of these topics include Heating Methods and Equipment, Cooling Methods and Equipment, Refrigeration, Food Freezing Techniques, Fan Design and Performance Pumps, Coil Design and Application Sorbents, Automatic Controls and any other items of equipment, design and applications pertinent to our industry.
 Avoid Commercialism in the Program presentation. - a.
 Installation and Testing: These talks could cover installing equipment, ducts, piping, etc., to acquaint the audience with what to do and what not to do in the layout of a job or the selection of equipment.
 Methods of field testing, test procedure and analysis of results would reflect design criteria and equipment performance.
 However, do not ask two TAB agencies to participate in a panel discussion on the merits of their programs. - b.
 Maintenance and Operation: A great deal of emphasis is placed on system design, equipment selection, conservation of space and low initial cost of a project.
 What about maintenance and operation?
 What are the problems of the operating engineer who has to live with the job day after day?
 How can the design engineer improve the design to reduce operating and maintenance costs?
 How accessible is equipment for servicing and repair?
 Is equipment standard or special, requiring stocking of spare parts?
-A presentation by a good operating and maintenance professional can be interesting and informative.

-3. Non-Technical Talks
+A presentation by a good operating and maintenance professional can be interesting and informative. - 3.
+Non-Technical Talks - a.

-- a.
 Legal Issues: Very few people are even vaguely familiar with the legal responsibility of the owner, architect, engineer, contractor, manufacturer and sales agent in our industry.
 The Bar Association will gladly cooperate to provide a speaker on this important subject. - b.
 Architect's Views: The architect-engineer-contractor relationship is an important one that should not be overlooked or taken for granted.
 Many chapters have had successful meetings with an architect-engineer-contractor panel to discuss the various individual problems relating to design, specifications and installations. - c.
-Building Manager's and Owner's Problems: Building managers and owners can be of valuable assistance because of their knowledge of the building facilities, space, construction details and many other factors which must be known to complete a project successfully.
+Building Manager's and Owner's Problems: Building managers and owners can be of valuable assistance because of their knowledge of the building facilities, space, construction details and many other factors which must be known to complete a project successfully. - 4.
+Field Trips - a.
+Manufacturing Plants: Plant visits can be interesting and educational.
+Most manufacturers are proud of their plants, as well as their product, and usually welcome the opportunity to have groups visit them. - b.
+Application Installations: Visits to special and interesting refrigerating, heating and airconditioning installations are conducted by many chapters in the interest of our profession.
+Including students in these visits helps to interest them in our industry, which is a part of our Society's selling campaign.